-How to Prevent Shut Off By Electric Company
+How to Prevent Electric Bill Shut Offs

 Contact your electric company as soon as you begin to fall behind in your payments.
 Do not wait to receive a disconnection notice.
 This is what you want to do.

-- See if you qualify for an extension.
-You must ask for the extension before a turn-off notice is sent
+- Request an extension before a turn-off notice is sent

-LIHEAP Energy Assistance
+What is LIHEAP Energy Assistance?

-If you receive SNAP, WIC, TANF you may qualify for Low Income Home Energy Assistance Program (LIHEAP) If you want to apply for assistance, contact the Department of Human Services or a community poverty agency.
+If you receive SNAP, WIC, TANF, you may qualify for the Low Income Home Energy Assistance Program (LIHEAP).
+If you want to apply for assistance, contact the Department of Human Services or a community poverty agency.

 - Electric, water, gas bills

-- Stop the loss of your services
+- Stop the loss of your services.

 - Home Weatherization Grants and energy-saving home repairs